Explore with your senses: Sound

 If you’re struggling to find yet another fun way to fill your evenings as a family, try taking on a music intro quiz!
 Using your preferred music app, have each member of the household pick five of their favourite songs that the others will likely know.

-Gather everyone around and take it in turns to play one of your songs, but ONLY the intro.
+Gather everyone around and take turns to play one of your songs, but ONLY the intro.
 The first person to guess the song title before the singing start wins the point.
-You could even offer a second point if they know the name of the artist/s, and a third if they sing the first line of the song.
+You could even offer a second point if they know the name of the artist/s and a third if they sing the first line of the song.
 This is a fab way to test your hearing, your memory and your reaction skills – triple whammy!
 Plus, it’ll give you loads of laughs with your family.

 If you’re stuck for ideas or can’t get the songs you want on your preferred music app, try scouring through the app store to find music intro quizzes – there’s plenty out there, some with themes like decades or film soundtracks.
-These will be trickier and may not always contain songs that you or your mini music lovers will know, but it’ll definitely up the challenge, especially if there’s just two of you playing.
+These will be trickier and may not always contain songs that you or your mini music lovers will know, but it’ll definitely up the challenge, especially if there are just two of you playing.

 What a puzzling sense…sound!

 For sound, your puzzle involves identifying rhyming words.
 Say each item aloud to find its matching partner in rhyme.
 Some will come to you quicker than others but don’t give up.
 You’ll be left with three items that have no rhyming partner.
 Solve the just-for-fun puzzle, then find the answer below.
 Good luck!